-- To be considered valid for a team, a plant must be upright and any part of its contact surface, or its pot, with the ground of a drop-off area or the bottom of a planter for the same team. - A deposit area or a planter cannot accommodate more than 6 plants, any additional plants will not be counted.
+- A deposit area or a planter cannot accommodate more than 6 plants, any additional plants will not be counted.
 In this case, the counting of points will be done to the advantage of the team. - Only plants dropped off in reserved drop off areas will be for the exclusive use of the team (See the distribution of drop-off areas in the description of the playing area).
 Any item removed from these protected areas by the opposing team will result in a forfeit. - A plant still under control by a robot at the end of the match will not be counted.

-- P1 points per validated plant in a suitable area - P2 extra points if the validated plant is in a pot
+- 3 points per validated plant in a suitable area - 1 extra points if the validated plant is in a pot - 1 extra points if the validated plant is in a planter